Applications for ST1 and ST2

 RCPCH strongly advises that you consider competition ratios for information only.
 As you will see they change annually and so we would always recommend making an application based on where you genuinely wish to work.
-You can find competition ratios for other specialties on the HEE Specialty Recruitment website.
+You can find competition ratios for other specialties on the HEE specialty training website.

-Once applications close, candidates are progressed to the longlisting stage to assess their eligibility against a range criteria outlined in the person specification.
+Once applications close, applicants are progressed to the longlisting stage to assess their eligibility against a range of criteria outlined in the person specification.
 These include right to work in the UK, previous specialty experience and GMC/Fitness to Practise status.
 If you select a variety of different regions you will be longlisted by the deanery/LETB that you selected as your first preference.

 Due to the limited availability of posts at ST2, we do not guarantee interviews for all eligible applicants.
-Instead offers of interview are based on interview capacity and the number of posts available.
-At this level applications will not be transferred to other deaneries/LETB's.
+Instead invites to interview are based on the interview capacity and the number of posts available in each single deanery/LETB.

 During the application process, you will be asked to specify your preferences.
-Depending on the specialty you have applied to, a preference may mean a deanery/LETB or it may refer to specific programmes available at a deanery/LETB that you preferenced in your initial application.
+A preference may mean a deanery/LETB (e.g. West Midlands) or it may refer to a specific programme available at the single deanery/LETB applied to (e.g. Birmingham Children's Hospital).

-You will have the facility, via your applicant home page, to view a table showing the different preferences that are available to you via your applicant dashboard on Oriel.
-Full instructions on how to select and confirm preferences will be available on the preference page and the in the Oriel User Guide.
+You will have the facility to view the different preferences available to you via your applicant dashboard on Oriel.
+Full instructions on how to select and submit preferences will be available on the preference page and the in the Oriel User Guide.

 Your preferences along with your final rank are used to determine which offer, if any, you receive.
-If you are deemed to be appointable after interview, then you may be made an offer of your highest available preference.
-The higher you are ranked at interview, the more likely you are to be offered your preference, although all offers are subject to eligibility and post availability.
+If you are deemed appointable after interview, then you may be made an offer of your highest available preference.
+The higher you are ranked at interview, the more likely you are to be offered one of your higher preferences, although all offers are subject to eligibility and post availability.

-If you are not prepared to accept an offer of training in a certain deanery, then you should not select this as one of your preferences.
+If you are not prepared to accept an offer of training in a certain location, then you should not select this as one of your preferences.

 By ranking a preference (deanery/LETB or specific programmes within a deanery/LETB), you are stating that you would be prepared to undertake a training programme in that area, if none of your other preferences are available to you.
 It is important that you think carefully about this choice when applying for posts.
 Interview panels will not have access to your preferences.

-Receiving an offer on the UK Offers System
+Receiving an offer on the Oriel Application System

-If you receive an offer through the UK Offers System, you will be able to accept, reject or hold the offer until a set date.
+If you receive an offer through Oriel, you will be able to accept, reject or hold the offer until a set date.
 This date will be clearly identified if you receive an offer.
-You will have 48 hours from the time your offer is made, including weekends and bank holidays, to decide whether to accept, reject or hold it.
+You will have 48 hours from the time your offer is made, excluding weekends but not bank holidays, to decide whether to accept, reject or hold it.
 By responding, you accept certain conditions.